quay/clair/docs/Security.md

 # Security

-# Enabling HTTPS
+# Enabling HTTPS on the API

 HTTPS provides clients the ability to verify the server identity and provide transport security.

 For this you need your CA certificate (ca.crt) and signed key pair (server.crt, server.key) ready.
-To enable it, provide signed key pair using `--api-cert-file` and `--api-key-file` arguments.
+To enable it, provide the signed key pair files in the configuration under `api/keyfile` and `api/certfile` keys.

 To test it, you want to use curl like this: